state-less/react-server-docs-md/src/pages/States.md

 # States

-States serve as the fundamental unit of React Server, acting as the backbone of your backend components.
-They enable you to build complex services with minimal code.
+States form the cornerstone of React Server, empowering your backend components with robust functionality.
+With states, you can effortlessly construct intricate services while keeping your codebase concise and efficient.

 ## States on the server

-States reside on the server and are created using the createState method from the Store class.
+States, residing on the server, are effortlessly created through the createState method within the Store class.

 ### Authentication and Authorization

-States, by themselves, do not handle authentication or authorization.
-To restrict access to a state, you must use a Component that manages who and how someone can interact with a state.
+States alone do not handle authentication or authorization.
+To control access to a state, you must employ a Component that governs user interaction and permissions.

 ### Validation

-States do not inherently provide validation.
-To validate user input or function calls, you need to utilize Components that handle these validation processes.
+States do not inherently include validation capabilities.
+To validate user input or function calls, Components responsible for managing such processes should be utilized.

 ```tsx
 const MyComponent = () => {